jrmiller82/pathfinder-2-sqlite/README.md

 ## Identical names

 In the case of identical names ex.
-Sudden Charge for Fighter vs Barbarian we will use an identifier in brackets ex.
+Sudden Charge for Fighter vs Barbarian we will use an identifier in parentheses ex.
 Sudden Charge (Fighter) vs Sudden Charge (Barbarian) or Lock (Simple) vs Lock (Average).

 ## Ability Scores in Integer Representation